kiranshila/Doplarr/README.md

 Sonarr/Radarr and Overseerr are mutually exclusive - you only need to configure one.
 If you are using Overseerr, your users must have associated discord IDs, or the request will fail.

+This bot isn't meant to wrap the entirety of what Overseerr can do, just the necessary bits for requesting with optional 4K and quota support.
+Just use the web interface to Overseerr if you need more features.

+In the config, you replace `SONARR_URL`, `SONARR_API`, `RADARR_URL`,
+`RADARR_API` with `OVERSEERR_URL` and `OVERSEERR_API`.

 ## Running with Docker